psichen/psichen.github.io/source/resources/mindmap/seipin.md

 Ldb16("Ldb16 can be crosslinked at TM and luminal regions Ldb16 complements Sei1 functions")

-LH("LH domain deletion leads to increased TM movement \n LH controls the positioning and dynamcis of TM segments")
+LH("LH domain deletion leads to increased TM movement <br/> LH controls the positioning and dynamcis of TM segments")

 TM("interaction betwwen TAG and TM, likely amino acid composition but not dynamics, contributs to LD formation")